muelphil/llm-uncertainty-bench/async-graph-bench/docs/source/overview.md

 * **Modular & Extensible**

-    * Each node is independent and easily replaceable, enabling reproducible and flexible benchmarking pipelines.
+    * Each node is independent and easily replaceable, enabling extensible and flexible benchmarking pipelines.

 * **Scalable & Efficient**